 - If the record is not posted publicly.

 - If the organization supplying the records has a technical issue and never supplies the record for a certain individual or day.

 - If the individual is under 18.
 Texas, for example, books some 17 year-olds as adults.
 Our policy is not to display the record.

-Our policy is to post a record publicly for six months.
+Records remain on the site indefinitely until the individual opts-out.
+We have a free opt-out that goes into affect 30 days from signup.
 After that time we remove the record and setup the page to be removed from major search engine results (like google).
+Bookings prior to 7/2/2013 will adhere to our older policy (automatic public page removal in 6 months), unless an opt-out is requested.
 Keep in mind that we do not have direct control of the results of the major searches and sometimes it takes a few weeks for the search engines to update their results.
-However if you find a record is still displaying after six months on a major search engine (like google), then use this page
+However if you find a record is still displaying after six months on a major search engine (like google), then use this page.